microsoft/vscode-extension-samples/decorator-sample/README.md

 This folder contains a sample VS code extension that demonstrates the decorator API.

+The Decorator API allows text to be decorated with a subset of CSS.

 The sample creates a decoration for each number that appears in the active editor.
 It demonstrates some of the decorator features such as borders, background colors, cursors and hovers.